20% off your first purchase with code: SHOP24

 Circular or Round Table Arrangement

-In this arrangement, student seats are set up in a large circle so everyone is facing the rest of the group.
+In this desk arrangement, student seats are set up in a large circle so everyone is facing the rest of the group.
 One desk is typically left out of the circle to allow the teacher to walk in and out.

-circular classroom seating plan
+circular desk arrangement classroom seating plan

 • Student-centered